 Nut and Seed Sprinkle

-Our household eats a lot of nuts, with almonds and cashews being the favourites.
-We put them in our homemade granola, trail mix, in baking and in snacks like Cacao Chocolate Bliss Balls or Oat and Almond Pikelets.
-Dry roasted are the best!
-So, thank goodness neither of my boys have nut allergies 😁👍.
+Our household eats a lot of seeds and nuts, with sesame, almonds and cashews being the favourites.
+We put them in our homemade granola, trail mix, in baking and in snacks like Cacao Bliss Balls or this Berry and Oat Smoothie.
+So, thank goodness neither of my boys have seed or nut allergies 😁👍.

-Before Baby LJ was eating finger foods, I wanted to expose him to peanuts and tree nuts, as per Australian health guidelines.
+Before Baby LJ was eating finger foods, I wanted to expose him to sesame, peanuts and tree nuts, as per Australian health guidelines.
 Nip allergies in the bub [1] is a fantastic resource for introducing babies to allergens.
-The original recipe for Nut and Seed Sprinkle came from there, and I’ve adapted it and converted to thermo cooker instructions.
+The original recipe for Nut and Seed Sprinkle came from there, and I’ve adapted it and converted to thermo cooker instructions too.

 The ingredient list for this ground nut and seed mix is simple, and easily adaptable: